 I attended the University of Kansas and received a B.A. in Human Development and Family Life (1974), a Bachelor of Science in Nursing (1977), and a Master of Science in Nursing (1996).
 I was inducted into Sigma Theta Tau Nursing Honor Society in 1977.

-Martha was named the 2004-2005 Avila Professor of the Year.
+I was chosen the 2004-2005 Avila University Professor of the Year.